Game Based Learning Projects

 a flowchart depicting the gameplay of TrachAcademy

-Audience: Private company that provides therapeutic VR experiences to young learners
+A private company that provides therapeutic VR experiences to young Autistic learners

 Aquatic Adventures is a lesson idea pitch with the goal of conceptualizing a creative, engaging, and impactful lesson idea in a short amount of time.
 The brief gave no other instructions or content besides requesting objectives, target skills, and an outline.